One-level density estimates for Dirichlet L-functions with extended support: Introduction

 We remark that we make no progress on the ``de-averaging hypothesis''~\eqref{eq:deavg} of Fiorilli-Miller, which remains a difficult open problem.
 We estimate the original sum over primes in arithmetic progressions, on average over moduli, by a variant of an argument of Fouvry~\cite{Fouvry1985} and Bombieri-Friedlander-Iwaniec~\cite{BombieriFriedlanderEtAl1986} which is based on Linnik's dispersion method.
 The GRH will be dispensed with by working throughout, as in~\cite{Drappeau2015}, with characters of large conductors.

 The asymptotic formula~\eqref{eq:main} is expected to hold true without the extra averaging over~$q$.
-This extra averaging over~$q$, and the fact that the summands are summed in relative values, play an important role in our arguments.
+This extra averaging over~$q$, and the cancellation of arguments which comes along, play an important role in our arguments.